ktbaek/bitcoin/README.md

 # Results

-To detect any repeating daily, weekly or monthly patterns in the BTC price index, I calculated three different rolling means with varying window-sizes (24 hours, 7 days and 30 days, **Figure 1**), and analyzed how much the hourly price deviates from the mean by calculating the relative deviation.
+Three different rolling means with varying window-sizes (24 hours, 7 days and 30 days, **Figure 1**) were used to analyze relative deviations.
 For the first part of the analysis, I looked at the ten year period from 2014 to 2023.
 The idea was to use the data from 2024-2025 as a hold-out to test any predictions that might result from the 2014-2023 analyses.

 <figure>
 <img src="README_files/figure-gfm/Figure-1-1.png"